twproject/various/nut/readme.md

 <h1> NUT </h1>

-My NUT configuration workink in netserver mode providing access from HomeAssistant integration and QNAP Nas
+My NUT configuration are working in netserver mode providing access from HomeAssistant integration and QNAP Nas

 Remember to set the correct local lan ip on upsd.conf file